madhu0505096/SQL-CaseStudies/casestudy1.md

 Before becoming a member, customer A has spent $25 on 2 times and customer B has spent $40 on 3 items.

-## __Question 9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?__
+## __Question9: If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?__

 Every one dollar spent equals 10 points so we need to multiply price of every product(other than sushi) by 10
 Similarly, since sushi has a 2x points multiplier on points we multiply price of sushi) by 20